Open-source shape optimization for isogeometric shells using FEniCS and OpenMDAO: Optimization formulations

 The inclusion of parametric coordinates of patch intersections in the optimization problem impacts the structural analysis results, making the structural displacement dependent on both $\mathbf{P}$ and $\tilde{\bm{\xi}}$.
-This relation is expressed as
+This dependency is expressed as

 The non-matching residual of structural analysis $\mathbf{R}$ and associated stiffness matrix $\mathbf{K} = \partial_{\mathbf{d}} \mathbf{R}$ are defined in \eqref{eq:nonmatching-residual-stiffness}.
 In contrast to the approach in Section \ref{subsubsec:shape-opt-ffd}, where the relative location between intersecting shell patches within one FFD-block remains fixed during the shape optimization process and $\tilde{\bm{\xi}}$ is not included in the optimization, this method requires the parametric locations of patch intersections to be treated as state variables.
 To enable gradient-based optimization, the partial derivatives $\partial_{\mathbf{P}} \mathbf{R}$ and $\partial_{\tilde{\bm{\xi}}} \mathbf{R}$ in \eqref{eq:nonmatching-residual-moving intersection} need to be computed.
 The derivation of these derivatives is discussed in detail in \cite[Section 3]{zhao2024shape}.
 It is noted that while the first-order derivatives of the spline basis functions are considered in the penalty energy for shell coupling, second-order derivatives are required in the partial derivative $\partial_{\tilde{\bm{\xi}}} \mathbf{R}$, thereby $C^1$ continuity across element boundaries is necessary.
 This requirement is naturally satisfied by the NURBS basis functions.